-I am a fully qualified UKCP registered Psychotherapist and Certified Transactional Analyst and EMDR practitioner with many years experience working therapeutically with individuals and couples within a wide range of settings.
-In my clinical practice, I use an integrative approach where I draw on various orientations depending on the specific needs and requirements of my clients.
+I am a fully qualified UKCP registered Psychotherapist, Certified Transactional Analyst and EMDR Europe Accredited Practitioner with many years experience working therapeutically with individuals within a wide range of settings.
+In my clinical practice, I use an integrative approach drawing on various orientations and techniques depending on the specific needs and requirements of my clients.
 I am deeply committed to an ethical and non-discriminatory practice and embrace cultural and religious difference.

 EMDR (Eye Movement Desensitisation Reprocessing):

 EMDR is an evidenced-based treatment for trauma recognised by the National Institute for Health and Care Excellence (NICE) as a first line of treatment for people with symptoms of Post Traumatic Stress Disorder (PTSD).
 Clinical trails have found that EMDR is highly effective in the treatment for people who have had traumatic experiences which may include a one-off traumatic event such as a car crash or repetitive relational traumatic experiences over a period of time.

-If the brains natural processing system is blocked by the impact of a disturbing events/s this causes emotional suffering and maladaptive behaviours.
-The focus of EMDR is to remove the blockage in order to activate the client's natural healing processes.
-If our assessment shows that EMDR is suitable, we will work through a standardised protocol to help the brain to process distressing memories, reduce their influence and allow the client to develop ways to more effectively get on with their lives.
-The assessment session lasts for 90 minutes and the following sessions last for 60 minutes.
+If our assessment shows that EMDR is suitable, we will work through a standardised protocol to help the brain to process distressing memories that are causing disturbance in the present.
+By reprocessing these memories, they become less intrusive allowing the client to feel symptom fee and engage more fully with their daily lives.
 If you are interested in further information, you may find the following link useful: www.emdr.com/what-is-emdr/

 I offer group or individual supervision to qualified practitioners and students who are in training to become counsellors and/or psychotherapists using humanistic orientations.
 In additional, I also work as a clinical supervisor for counselling and psychotherapy service where I run a number of supervision groups with counsellors working for the service.

 Training, qualifications & experience